psychemedia/storytelling-notes/brother_jucundus.md

 > TO THE READER.
 >
-> On pseudo-saints, Ignatian divines, The following verses may appear hard Lynes ; Such thin-skinned gentlefolk will hardly fail To vote such railing quite " beyond the pale," Even in this " reading for the road and rail."
+> On pseudo-saints, Ignatian divines, The following verses may appear hard Lynes; Such thin-skinned gentlefolk will hardly fail To vote such railing quite " beyond the pale," Even in this " reading for the road and rail."
 If any take offence, not mine the sin, it Was his amusement that my muse meant in it.
 But long preambles damn a work j one looks For curtailed prefaces in dogs-eared books.
 With this excuse, then, if your views it meets, I'll cut the preface, you can cut the sheets.

 A comprehensive biography of Edward Henry Palmer can be found in *Littell's Living Age*, Fifth Series, Vol. XLIV, No. 2056, -November 17, 1883, [p.390](https://archive.org/details/livingage33littgoog/page/392/mode/2up), which has the following to say about the *Hole in the Wall*: